Insights on International Market Development

 What does a day in international market development look like?

-Day-to-day work comprises meeting stakeholders to build business platforms, participating in negotiations, and potentially supporting international business expansion through reviewing market regulations and securing necessary permits.
-You also need to dedicate time to getting to know your foreign counterparts better and make friends, as doing business becomes easier when you get to know your potential partners on a personal level.
+Day-to-day work comprises of meeting stakeholders to build business platforms, participating in negotiations, and potentially supporting international business expansion through reviewing market regulations and securing necessary permits.
+You also need to dedicate time to know your foreign counterparts better and make friends, as doing business becomes easier when you get to know your potential partners on a personal level.

 Is it challenging to go abroad to work/study?
 How can these challenges be overcome?